awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 This walkthrough uses the [Titanic dataset](https://s3.us-west-2.amazonaws.com/amazon-sagemaker-data-wrangler-documentation-artifacts/walkthrough_titanic.csv)\.
 It's a modified version of the [Titanic dataset](https://www.openml.org/d/40945) that you can import into your Data Wrangler flow more easily\.
 This data set contains the survival status, age, gender, and class \(which serves as a proxy for economic status\) of passengers aboard the maiden voyage of the *RMS Titanic* in 1912\.

 In this tutorial, you perform the following steps\.

+1. Do one of the following:
+   + Open your Data Wrangler flow and choose **Use Sample Dataset**\.
    + Upload the [Titanic dataset](https://s3.us-west-2.amazonaws.com/amazon-sagemaker-data-wrangler-documentation-artifacts/walkthrough_titanic.csv) to Amazon Simple Storage Service \(Amazon S3\), and then import this dataset into Data Wrangler\.

-+ Analyze this dataset using Data Wrangler analyses\.
+1. Analyze this dataset using Data Wrangler analyses\.

-+ Define a data flow using Data Wrangler data transforms\.
+1. Define a data flow using Data Wrangler data transforms\.

-+ Export your flow to a Jupyter Notebook that you can use to create a Data Wrangler job\.
+1. Export your flow to a Jupyter Notebook that you can use to create a Data Wrangler job\.

-+ Process your data, and kick off a SageMaker training job to train a XGBoost Binary Classifier\.
+1. Process your data, and kick off a SageMaker training job to train a XGBoost Binary Classifier\.

 ### Upload Dataset to S3 and Import<a name="data-wrangler-getting-started-demo-import"></a>

+To get started, you can use one of the following methods to import the Titanic dataset into Data Wrangler:
++ Importing the dataset directly from the Data Wrangler flow
++ Uploading the dataset to Amazon S3 and then importing it into Data Wrangler

+To import the dataset directly into Data Wrangler, open the flow and choose **Use Sample Dataset**\.

+Uploading the dataset to Amazon S3 and importing it into Data Wrangler is closer to the experience you have importing your own data\.
+The following information tells you how to upload your dataset and import it\.

-To get started, download the [Titanic dataset](https://s3.us-west-2.amazonaws.com/amazon-sagemaker-data-wrangler-documentation-artifacts/walkthrough_titanic.csv) and upload it to an Amazon S3 \(Amazon S3\) bucket in the AWS Region in which you want to complete this demo\.
+Before you start importing the data into Data Wrangler, download the [Titanic dataset](https://s3.us-west-2.amazonaws.com/amazon-sagemaker-data-wrangler-documentation-artifacts/walkthrough_titanic.csv) and upload it to an Amazon S3 \(Amazon S3\) bucket in the AWS Region in which you want to complete this demo\.

 If you are a new user of Amazon S3, you can do this using drag and drop in the Amazon S3 console\.
 To learn how, see [Uploading Files and Folders by Using Drag and Drop](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html#upload-objects-by-drag-and-drop) in the Amazon Simple Storage Service User Guide\.